Pluribus (TV series): Development

-Vince Gilligan conceived the series's premise after becoming "weary of writing bad guys" after a decade of working on Breaking Bad and Better Call Saul.
-During production of Better Call Saul, he came up with the premise of a man that, after some cataclysmic event, everyone on Earth adored.
-He expanded on the idea, turning the lead to a female character that was written with Better Call Saul star Rhea Seehorn in mind, and coming up with the idea of a hive mind.
-As he wanted the story as grounded as possible, Gilligan came up with the idea of the hive mind coming from a signal sent from space containing code for RNA that would transform humanity.
+Vince Gilligan conceived the premise of the series after becoming "weary of writing bad guys", following a decade of working on Breaking Bad and Better Call Saul.
+During production of Better Call Saul, he came up with the premise of a man who everyone in the world suddenly adored after some cataclysmic event.
+He expanded on the idea, turning the lead into a female character that was written with Better Call Saul star Rhea Seehorn in mind, and coming up with the idea of a hive mind.
+As he wanted the story as grounded as possible, he came up with the idea of the hive mind coming from a signal sent from space containing code for RNA that would transform humanity.
+Gilligan crafted Seehorn's character to be a "flawed good guy" who tries to save the world.

-Gilligan told Seehorn that he was working on something aimed for her, and she immediately wanted to be part of the work even before seeing the initial drafts.
-After Better Call Saul ended in August 2022, he pitched a new series that he would develop with Sony Pictures Television.
-His pitch brought the first bidding war for one of his works, with Apple TV winning the rights to the show in September 2022, giving it a two-season order.
-Gilligan was named to serve as showrunner and executive producer.
+Gilligan told Seehorn that he was working on something he wrote for her, and she immediately agreed to be a part of it even before seeing the initial drafts.
+After Better Call Saul ended in August 2022, Gilligan pitched a new series that he would develop with Sony Pictures Television.
+His pitch triggered the first bidding war for one of his works, with Apple TV winning the rights to the series in September 2022 and giving it a two-season order.
+Gilligan was named as showrunner and executive producer.
 Seehorn was cast as Carol Sturka, a successful but discontented romance novel author.
-Gilligan crafted the character to be a "flawed good guy" who tries to save the world.
+Gilligan said he felt that he had about four seasons' worth of ideas for Pluribus, and did not envision that there would be a demand for more beyond that, nor would he have the energy to pursue more, given how long each episode takes to produce.

-In March 2024, Karolina Wydra was cast in the series in the lead role of Zosia, one of the "Others" that serves as Carol's liaison.

-The series title was chosen from a list of over 100 names, as "a tip of the hat to the unofficial motto of America, 'E pluribus unum', the Latin phrase.
-It means 'Out of many, one'."
+In March 2024, Karolina Wydra was cast in the lead role of Zosia, one of the "Others" that serves as Carol's liaison.
+The series title was chosen from a list of over 100 names as "a tip of the hat to the unofficial motto of America", E pluribus unum, a Latin phrase meaning "out of many, one".